CarstenGrohmann/deye-mqtt-ha-plugin/README.md

 ## Installation

+1. Identify how many PV inputs your inverter has.
+PV inputs are the individual strings or chains of solar panels connected to your inverter, each providing its own set of measurements.
-1. First, install the Deye Solar Inverter MQTT Bridge.
+2. Install and configure the Deye Solar Inverter MQTT Bridge.

-2. Next, update your `config.env` configuration file for the MQTT bridge.
-Add or adjust the following section to enable Home Assistant integration:
+3. Add the following section to your `config.env` configuration file for the MQTT bridge to enable Home Assistant integration:

     ```bash
     # Home Assistant Integration